demisto/content/Packs/Core/Playbooks/playbook-Suspicious_msiexec_execution_README.md

 Requirements:

-For any response action, you need one of the following integrations:
+For any response action, you need the following integration:

 PAN-OS